Intelligence agency

 An intelligence agency is a government agency responsible for the collection, analysis, and exploitation of information in support of law enforcement, national security, military, public safety, and foreign policy objectives.

 Means of information gathering are both overt and covert and may include espionage, communication interception, cryptanalysis, cooperation with other institutions, and evaluation of public sources.
 The assembly and propagation of this information is known as intelligence analysis or intelligence assessment.

+Objectives

 Intelligence agencies can provide the following services for their national governments.